kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/Methods/Decimals.md

 - When `min == max`, the fuzzr always returns that exact value.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100, precision = 2).
-- Can be made to return `decimal?` using the `.Nullable()` combinator.
-- `decimal` is automatically detected and generated for object properties.
-- `decimal?` is automatically detected and generated for object properties.